Cargill: 21st century

-In December 2013 CEO and chairman Page was succeeded by CEO Dave MacLennan.

-In December 2014, Cargill finished commissioning a $100 million Indonesian cocoa plant.

-In 2015, Cargill wound down its Black River Asset Management division by shutting down four hedge funds, folding two agriculture and energy funds into Cargill, and spinning off three fund businesses to employees to create the hedge fund Proterra Investment Partners, emerging markets debt specialist Argentem Creek Partners and hedge fund Garda Capital Partners.
+In December 2013 CEO and chairman Page was succeeded by Dave MacLennan.
+In December 2014, Cargill completed the commissioning of a $100 million cocoa plant in Indonesia.
+In 2015, Cargill wound down its Black River Asset Management division by shutting down hedge funds, folding funds into Cargill, as well as spinning off funds to create Proterra Investment Partners, Argentem Creek Partners and Garda Capital Partners.

-In 2016, Cargill announced that it would move its Protein Group headquarters from older buildings in downtown Wichita, Kansas, and consolidate into a new building in Wichita's nearby Old Town area.
-The new $60 million building will be built on the site of the building that formerly housed The Wichita Eagle, following the old building's demolition.
+In 2016, Cargill announced it would move its Protein Group headquarters from older buildings in downtown Wichita, Kansas, to a new, $60 million building in the nearby Old Town area, atop the site of the soon-to-be demolished historic building that formerly housed The Wichita Eagle.
+In 2017, Cargill sold its Geneva-based petroleum-trading business to Macquarie Bank as well as its North American power and gas trading business soon after.